-- 1 Expertise of the Energy Transition Partnership members Members include urban municipalities, regional and national authorities, EU institutions, research bodies, city networks and initiatives, and funding organisations. - 2 Background reports and literature reviews Including EU bodies and agencies, international organisations, and research institutions. - 3 Sustainable Energy Week Event The ideas, thoughts, and early action areas of the Partnership were presented at the EU's Sustainable Energy Week in June 2018.
-Feedback and comments were provided by the audience and informed the work of the Partnership. - 4 Consultations Ad-hoc consultations with relevant stakeholders during the Action Plan development phase, broad public consultation online, and intra-service consultation within the European Commission. - 5 Expert advice A number of university experts and practitioners were contracted to carry out in-depth research into various elements of a city's capacity to promote the energy transition.
+1 - Expertise of the Energy Transition Partnership members: The members included urban municipalities, regional and national authorities, EU institutions, city networks and initiatives, research bodies, and funding organisations.

+2 - Background reports and literature reviews: These were sourced from EU bodies and agencies, international organisations, and research institutions.

+3 - EU Sustainable Energy Week: The ideas, thoughts, and early action areas of the Partnership were presented at a dedicated UAETP event at the EU Sustainable Energy Week in June 2018.
+Feedback and comments were provided by the audience and informed the work of the Partnership.

+4 - Consultations: Ad-hoc consultations were carried out with relevant stakeholders during the Action Plan development phase, online public consultation, and inter-service consultation within the European Commission.

+5 - Expert advice: A number of academic experts and practitioners were contracted to carry out in-depth research into various elements of a city's capacity to promote the energy transition.

-Working Method for the Partnership
+Working Method of the Partnership

-The working method of the Partnership is set out below, as defined in the Pact of Amsterdam and the Scoping and Orientation Papers of the Energy Transition Partnership.
-The overall process follows 5 steps divided in 2 stages, as illustrated in figure 2 below.
-Steps 1 to 3 have been completed and the product is this draft Action Plan that is available for public feedback.
-Steps 4 and 5 form the second phase of the Partnership and are yet to be carried out.
+The working method of the Partnership is set out below.
+This was both defined by the Pact of Amsterdam, as well as the Scoping and Orientation Papers of the Energy Transition Partnership.
+The overall process follows 5 steps divided in 2 stages, as illustrated in Figure 2 below.
+Steps 1 to 3 have been completed and the product is this final Action Plan (September 2017 - May 2019).
+Steps 4 and 5 form the second phase of the Partnership and are yet to be carried out (June 2019 - February 2020).